PajaPatakTester/UIBlueprint/README.md

 # UIBlueprint
-Complex UI framework based on: C#, Selenium 4, SpecFlow, NUnit and PageObjects Aim of tests is to illustrate relatively complex assertion examples
+Complex UI framework based on: C#, Selenium 4, SpecFlow, NUnit and PageObjects.
+Aim of tests is to illustrate relatively complex assertion examples

 How to run this code in Visual Studio: